cpske/ISP/code-quality/index.md

 2. Oracle's Java coding standard.

-## Code Quality and Style Checking Tools

-[Code Quality Tools](code-quality-tools) describes tools for Python.

-## Tips from "*Practices of an Agile Developer*"
+## "*Practices of an Agile Developer*"

-Many Tips in the book relate to code quality -- the authors must think it's important!
+Many Tips in the book *Practices of an Agile Developer* concern code quality.
+The authors must think it's important!

+Some examples:

+Tip 2. *Quick Fixes Become Quicksand*
+Tip 25. *Program Intently and Expressively*
+Tip 26. *Communicate in Code*
+Tip 30. *Write Cohesive Code*

 ## Exercise